 If exergy is stored in the system we may have a viable state, i.e. life may occur.
-Logic would suggest therefore that the existence of life and the evolution of life imply that exergy from the sun must be stored on Earth.
+Logic would suggest therefore that the existence of life and the evolution of life imply that exergy from the sun must be stored on the earth.

-Earth, the Sun, and Space
+The Earth, the Sun, and Space

-Fig. 2 The Sun-Earth-Space system.
+Fig. 2 The sun-earth-space system.

-The source of exergy on Earth is secured from the contrast between the sun and space, see Fig. 2.
-The exergy on Earth, exists through the conversion of energy from sunlight into heat radiation, which flows from Earth back into space.
-Due to this, all flows of energy and matter are carried forward through systems on Earth's surface, and life can be created and maintained.
+The source of exergy on the earth is secured from the contrast between the sun and space, see Fig. 2.
+The exergy on the earth, exists through the conversion of energy from sunlight into heat radiation, which flows from the earth back into space.
+Due to this, all flows of energy and matter are carried forward through systems on the earth's surface, and life can be created and maintained.